rajahw/TetrisClone/README.md

 cd build
 ```

-### The next two steps apply to those using MinGW on Windows.
-Adjust the CMake and build commands for your operating system and compiler.
+### Adjust the CMake and build commands for your operating system and compiler.

 Run CMake using a flag for your compiler of choice if necessary (Example shows g++ using MinGW).<br>
 ```cmake .. -G "MinGW Makefiles"```